jeffsikes/salesforce-eleventy-directory/README.md

 ### The CSS
 I used flex grid to layout the user list.
 It's simple and works well for this use case.

 You may notice that I'm using a `blur-text` class.
-Because I wanted to demo this publicly with screenshots and video, I've blurred out the user data for everyone but myself.
+Because I wanted to demo this publicly with screenshots and video, I've blurred out the user data for everyone except the authenticated user (determined by the credentials in `.env`).
 This is a simple way to do it with CSS.

 ```css
     .blur-text {